actionml/universal-recommender/README.md

 # The Universal Recommender Version Log

+## Git Tag: 0.7.2

+Adds:

+ - Pagination support in query using `"from": 0, "num": 2` will return 2 recs from the first available, `"from": 2, "num": 2` will return 2 starting at the 3rd since `"from"` is 0 based.

 ## Git Tag: 0.7.1

 This tag take precedence over 0.7.0, which should not be used.
 Changes: